-GraphSense can process hundreds of millions of transactions and therefore builds on top of Apache Spark and Cassandra, which are highly scalable computing and analytics infrastructures.s
+GraphSense must process billions of transactions and therefore builds on top of Apache Spark and Cassandra, which are highly scalable computing and analytics infrastructures.s

 In our production environment, we use an Apache Spark/Cassandra cluster with the following Hardware components: